Test Infrastructure

 .builder()

-.addRemoveMapping(MyTestClass::myCustomRemoteService) // this is rarely needed
+.addRemoveMapping(MyTestClass::myCustomRemoteService) // this is rarely necessary

 .addLocalMapping(MyTestClass::staticMethodReturningAService) // sets the handler for -Dmy-service.instance.type=local-myservice-local-container